btsecom/docs/source/fix/en/index.html.md

 ## Order Status Request (H)

-Sent by the server to notify the client that an OrderStatusRequest (F) failed.
+Sent by the client to query the order status.

 | Tag | Name | Value | Description |
 | --- | ---  | ---   | ---         |